hydrosmasher/hydro_chat/README.md

 A customized chatbot for competitive swimmers — built to generate swimming and dryland workouts, analyze training performance, and provide expert advice on injuries and recovery.

 ## 🌊 Features
-- **Swim Workout Generator:** Structured plans inspired by the "Masters Plan" for different strokes and intensities.
+- **Swim Workout Generator:** Structured plans inspired by olympic training programs for different strokes and intensities.
 - **Dryland Workout Generator:** Strength, core, and mobility training plans for swimmers.
 - **Pace Analysis:** Evaluates lap times and offers performance feedback.
 - **Injury Advice:** Tips on recovery and prevention of common swimming injuries.